andriyadi/AzureIoTHubMQTTClient/README.md

 And after that, (hopefully) you're good to go.
 Hey, would be great if you can connect a temperature sensor as the sketch is about reading temperature data and publish it to Azure IoT Hub.
 I use BMP180 and [Adafruit's BMP085/BMP180 library](https://github.com/adafruit/Adafruit-BMP085-Library).
 You can change `#define USE_BMP180` from `1` to `0` if you don't have the sensor and let the random on your side.

-Or... get the sample project from [here](https://github.com/andriyadi/AzureIoTHubMQTTClientSample)
+Or... get a PlatformIO-based sample project from [here](https://github.com/andriyadi/AzureIoTHubMQTTClientSample)

 Enjoy!

-#Credits
+## Credits

 * [PubSubClient](https://github.com/Imroy/pubsubclient)
 * [NTPClient](https://github.com/gmag11/NtpClient)